Toggle: English / Spanish

 Treatment involves surgery to cut and remove the adhesions or scar tissue.
-This can usually be done with hysteroscopy, which uses small instruments and a camera placed into the uterus through the cervix.
+This can most often be done with hysteroscopy, which uses small instruments and a camera placed into the uterus through the cervix.

 After scar tissue is removed, the uterine cavity must be kept open while it heals to prevent adhesions from returning.
-Your health care provider may place a small balloon inside the uterus for several days and prescribe estrogen therapy while the uterine lining heals.
+Your health care provider may place a small balloon inside the uterus for several days.
+You may also need to take estrogen while the uterine lining heals.

-Antibiotic treatment may be necessary if there is an infection.
+You may need to take antibiotics if there is an infection.

 The stress of illness can often be helped by joining a support group where members share common experiences and problems.

-Asherman syndrome can be cured in most women with surgery, although sometimes more than one procedure will be necessary.
+Asherman syndrome can be cured with surgery.
+Sometimes more than one procedure will be necessary.

-Women who are infertile because of Asherman syndrome may have a successful pregnancy after treatment.
-Successful pregnancy depends on the severity of Asherman syndrome and the difficulty of the treatment, as well as other factors that affect fertility and pregnancy.
+Women who are infertile because of Asherman syndrome may be able to have a baby after treatment.
+Successful pregnancy depends on the severity of Asherman syndrome and the difficulty of the treatment.
+Other factors that affect fertility and pregnancy may also be involved.

-Complications of hysteroscopic surgery are uncommon and include bleeding, perforation of the uterus, and pelvic infection.
+Complications of hysteroscopic surgery are uncommon.
+When they occur, they may include bleeding, perforation of the uterus, and pelvic infection.

 In some cases, treatment of Asherman syndrome will not cure infertility.

-Call your doctor or nurse if your menstrual periods do not return after a gynecologic or obstetrical procedure.
+Call your health care provider if your menstrual periods do not return after a gynecologic or obstetrical procedure.
 See a specialist for an infertility evaluation if you cannot get pregnant after 6 to 12 months of trying.